 What are the contest rules?

-- Videos should be uploaded to YouTube, using #ElevatingMath in the title and description.
-You should also link to our website http://nas.edu/ElevatingMath in the description.
+Videos must be uploaded to YouTube, using #ElevatingMath in the title and description.
+You must also link to our website nas.edu/ElevatingMath in the description.
 Videos should be either public or unlisted (not private), and you must select embed options on YouTube so that external sites can embed your submission via YouTube’s embeddable player.
 If you don’t have access to YouTube, please contact us for help in uploading your video.

 What are the video guidelines?